ash0080/gun.doc.cn/User.md

 ```
 var pair = user.pair();
 ```

 ### Parameters

 None

 ### Return as object

-Returns the key pairs as an object as below
+Returns the key pairs of the current authenticated user as an object as below

 ```
 {